qjqqyy/m5th/MA5220/homework3.md

 Define \(X\) as the final union and observe that no 3 points are colinear in \(X\), otherwise they would occur in some \(X_l\).
-Also all lines are taken care off so \(X\) intersects every line at exactly two points.
+Also all lines are taken care of so \(X\) intersects every line at exactly two points.

 #